AemikaChow/AiDLab-fAshIon-Data/Datasets/fAshIon-DA.md

 🖤 **Brief Intro**

 This is a cross-domain dataset with single-item fashion images.
-It covering three different expression formats, i.e., product, sketch, drawing, of fashion single items.
-After unzipping the file, you are expected to obtain 3 folders.
+It covers three different format types, i.e., product, sketch, drawing, of single fashion items.
+After unzipping the file, you are expected to obtain three folders.
 We visualize the sample as follow:

 ![图片4.png](https://i.loli.net/2021/06/25/zgNQYUAtS5xDuc3.png)